Royal Botanic Gardens, Melbourne, Victoria © Visit Victoria

 Where: Carlton, Fitzroy, Brunswick

 The neighbourhoods of Melbourne’s inner-north are a magnet for foodies, thanks to the thriving Italian restaurants in Carlton (aka ‘Little Italy’) and the bohemian dining rooms of Fitzroy and Brunswick.
-The further from the city centre you travel, the more diverse the offerings get, including a fantastic array of live music venues to get you on your feet.
+The further from the city centre you travel, the more diverse the offerings get, with alternative live music venues and independent boutiques vying for attention.Plus d'infos